jasonayre/trax_model/README.md

 3. Setting from user input/how the database casts it is messy to implement and prone to error

 So you realize, hey what a waste of time, Ill just create a new model because thats by far a better solution than doing all the above.
-However, there are alot of cases where this will end up making your application messier via unnecessary relations.
+However, there are many cases where this will end up making your application messier via unnecessary relations.

 **The solution**
 ``` ruby